dgaydukov/cert-aws/sa/files/sa.md

 * Deny/`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"false"}}` true if use not used 2FA with short-term credentials, false with long-term (users would be able to access resources without 2FA with just simple long-term credentials) because for short-term without 2FA value=false -> false=false => true, for long-term without 2FA - null!=false => false [See here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#aws-access-with-2fa) java details.
-`getSessionToken` api require that you supply OTP code, otherwise you get AccessDeniedException.
-There is no iam permission for this call.
-All users with valid MFA can call this api
 Please notice that although 2FA required to login to console, if you are using cli/sdk and you just add access policy without 2FA condition, you can access these resources without 2FA.
 To avoid this, it's better not to assign access policy to user/group, but instead assign them to role, and add `{"Bool": {"aws:MultiFactorAuthPresent": "true"}}` condition to role.
-In this case you have single point of entry - role with 2FA. short term vs long term credentials:
+In this case you have single point of entry - role with 2FA.
+Don't confuse:
-* long term - your aws accessId/accessKey that you generate for iam user.
+* long-term credentials - your aws accessId/accessKey that you generate for iam user.
 They always stay the same
-* short term - aws accessId/accessKey/sessionToken - that generated by api `get-session-token/sts-assume-role` and valid for certain duration like 1 hour
+* short-term credentials - aws accessId/accessKey/sessionToken - that generated by api `get-session-token/sts-assume-role` and valid for certain duration like 1 hour
-User would still be able to list all buckets.
-Due to this limitations, sometimes it's better to create multiple aws accounts (dev/prod) to divide access, and make sure that nobody from developers has access to prod env.
-You can define permissions by assigning policies to group/user.
+You can define permissions by assigning policies to group/user/role.
 There are 2 types of policy
 * aws managed - most common policies created by aws (for example s3/ec2 access and so on...)
 * managed by you - custom policies created by end user Permission evaluation: